Metal Building Insulation and Surface Burning Characteristics

 The primary reasons to insulate a metal building, besides meeting the codes, are for thermal and acoustic/sound purposes.
 When determining the materials needed to insulate a metal building, one of the main resources utilized is the ASHRAE 90.1 Energy Standard for Sites and Buildings Except Low-Rise Residential Buildings.
 Per ASHRAE 90.1–2022, within metal buildings, fiberglass insulation systems can be single layer, double layer, liner system, or filled cavity.
 In each of these systems, the fiberglass insulation can be either faced (laminated) or unfaced.

-When using a faced metal building insulation—whether in the ceiling or walls of metal buildings, or both—in the vast majority of cases, the fiberglass insulation is left exposed to the interior of the building.
+When using a faced metal building insulation-whether in the ceiling or walls of metal buildings, or both-in the vast majority of cases, the faced side of the fiberglass insulation is left exposed to the interior of the building.

 Section 720.3, Exposed Installation, states, “Insulating materials, where exposed as installed in buildings of any type of construction, shall have a flame spread index of not more than 25 and a smoke-developed index of not more than 450.”